dkvz/dkvz-blog-2025/README.md

 - Add icons to every menu entry - Make sure it works on mobile screens
 - Can I put the article tags back into the menu?
 Maybe as an accordion?
 - The title generating function should be in siteInfo and not in app.vue so I can also use it in error.vue which is doing its own title generation
+- Delete the fake article I created at some point from the backend using the delete endpoint

 ## Running the project
 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.